akka/alpakka-kafka/docs/src/main/paradox/serialization.md

 ### Consumer

-To create deserializers that use the Schema Registry, its URL needs to be provided as configuration  `AbstractKafkaAvroSerDeConfig.SCHEMA_REGISTRY_URL_CONFIG` to the deserializer and that deserializer is used in the @apidoc[ConsumerSettings$].
+To create deserializers that use the Schema Registry, its URL needs to be provided as configuration  `AbstractKafkaSchemaSerDeConfig.SCHEMA_REGISTRY_URL_CONFIG` to the deserializer and that deserializer is used in the @apidoc[ConsumerSettings$].

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/SchemaRegistrySerializationSpec.scala) { #imports #de-serializer }